Energy industries

 Offshore electrification and the integration of offshore energy systems into energy hubs will be key to expanding our offshore renewables, particularly floating wind, as well as accelerating carbon capture utilisation and storage (CCUS) opportunities.

-By repurposing elements of our natural gas production and processing infrastructure you could produce blue hydrogen at scale, helping us to potentially decarbonise 30% of the UK’s natural gas supply by 2050.
+By repurposing elements of our natural gas production and processing infrastructure, you could produce blue hydrogen at scale and help us with our aim to decarbonise 30% of the UK’s natural gas supply by 2050.

-David Rennie, our Global Head of Energy explores the challenges and benefits of this transition - find out more
+David Rennie, our Head of Low Carbon Energy, explores the challenges and benefits of the transition from oil and gas.

 Energy systems